- The Enterprise

 “A lot of this grew out of [Superstorm] Sandy, where we saw there was a desire for people to come and vote,” said O'Malley spokeswoman Raquel Guillory, referencing the October weather event that forced elections officials to close early-voting centers two of the six scheduled days.
 “This is about giving everybody a chance to participate.”

-O’Malley’s bill allows Marylanders to register on the same day they show up for early voting.
+O'Malley's bill allows Marylanders to register on the same day as they show up to vote.
 Counties also are required to have a certain number of early-voting centers, depending on the population.
 Counties with more than 450,000 registered voters would have to open eight centers.
 Currently, they are only required to have five.